Department of Education

 Teacher Education Degree Programs

 The Department of Mathematics now offers the Bachelor of Science in Secondary Mathematics Certification.
-This new program was implemented in Fall 2015.
 To learn more about this program, please visit the Department of Mathematics.

-The Department of Education at USCB is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System for a period of seven years, from 2015-2022.
+The Department of Education at USCB is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System, and approved by the South Carolina Department of Education, for a period of seven years, from 2015-2022.

 We encourage you to talk with current students, meet with faculty, or schedule an appointment with an advisor to assist you in taking the first steps necessary toward achieving your educational and professional teaching goals.